munsif200/munsif200/README.md

 ### � Current Focus & Goals

 - 🎯 **Research:** Advancing AI applications in computer vision and materials science
-- 🤝 **Collaboration:** Open to academic partnerships and industry projects
+- 🤝 **Collaboration:** Open to academic partnerships and projects
 - 📚 **Education:** Contributing to the global research community through publications and open-source projects
 - 🌐 **Innovation:** Bridging the gap between theoretical research and practical applications

 ---

-**⭐ If you find my work interesting, please consider starring this repository!**
+**⭐ If you find my work interesting, please consider starring my repositories!**

 *Built with ❤️ for academic excellence and research visibility*